Summer Safety

 Summer Food Safety

-Many of us during the summer season head outdoors to enjoy picnics at the park or backyard barbeques.
+During the summer season, many of us head outdoors to enjoy picnics at the park or backyard barbeques.
 Along with the hamburgers and potato salad, don’t forget food safety.
-The Centers for Disease Control estimates 48 million people each year get sick by eating contaminated food.
+The Centers for Disease Control estimates that 48 million people each year get sick by eating contaminated food.
 Foods contaminated by harmful bacteria and viruses can cause a foodborne illness (food poisoning) and older adults and children are considered most susceptible.
 Foodborne illness can occur within 24 hours of eating contaminated food, or even days or weeks later.
 Common symptoms of foodborne illness include diarrhea, nausea, vomiting, abdominal pain and fever.
 Food can become contaminated when we transport, store, prepare or serve it.
-It is important to use food safety techniques during every stage that we have contact with food.
+It is important to use food safety techniques during every contact stage with food.

-• Marinate food in the refrigerator and don’t reuse the marinade on cooked food.
+• Marinating Mandate.
+Marinate food in the refrigerator and don’t reuse the marinade on cooked food.

-• Use a food thermometer to ensure that food reaches a safe internal temperature: hamburgers should be cooked to 160ºF, steaks to 145ºF, chicken breast 165°F and fish should be cooked to 145ºF.
+• Temperature Gauge.
+Use a food thermometer to ensure food reaches a safe internal temperature: hamburgers should be cooked to 160ºF, steaks to 145ºF, chicken breast 165°F and fish to 145ºF.

-• Do not place cooked food on a plate that previously held raw meat, poultry, seafood or eggs and have plenty of clean utensils, plates and cookware on hand.
+• Stay Away from that Same Old Plate.
+Do not place cooked food on a plate that previously held raw meat, poultry, seafood or eggs and have plenty of clean utensils, plates and cookware on hand.

-• Never let perishables (raw meat, poultry, eggs, cooked food, cut fresh fruits or vegetables) sit at room temperature for more than two hours before storing them in the refrigerator or freezer.
-When the temperature is above 90°F store within one hour.
+• To the Victor Goes the Spoils.
+Never let perishables (raw meat, poultry, eggs, cooked food, cut fresh fruits or vegetables) sit at room temperature for more than two hours before storing them in the refrigerator or freezer.
+When the temperature is above 90°F, store it for one hour.

-• Always use a clean cooler filled with ice or an ice pack to keep food cold.
+• Icebox Etiquette.
+Always use a clean cooler filled with ice or an ice pack to keep food cold.
 A full cooler will maintain cold temperatures longer.
-Placing drinks in a separate cooler can help you avoid having to open and close the food cooler many times.
+Placing drinks in a separate cooler can help you avoid opening and closing the food cooler many times.

-• When traveling, transport the cooler in the air-conditioned part of your car rather than in a hot trunk.
+• Hit the Road.
+When traveling, transport the cooler in the air-conditioned part of your car rather than in a hot trunk.
 This includes your groceries from the store, too.

-• A packed lunch with perishable items like meat, cheese or mayonnaise must be kept cold.
-A clean, insulated lunch bag with an ice pack is an easy way to do this.
+• It's Lunchtime.
+A packed lunch with perishable items like meat, cheese, or mayonnaise must be kept cold.
+An easy way to do this is to use a clean, insulated lunch bag with an ice pack.

 Four Steps to Food Safety: Clean, Separate, Cook, Chill.